shamzahasan88/HHStaticThumbSliderView/README.md

 ![](http://appforshare.io/github-assets/inspector.png)

-- To get tap on thumbs, first import  `HHStaticThumbSlider"` and assign outlet in your view controller's class
+- To get tap on thumbs, first import  `HHStaticThumbSlider` and assign outlet in your view controller's class

 ```
 import HHStaticThumbSliderView